1. We asked 200 pharma leaders about AI

 - 21% invest between 5-10%

-- only 17% of companies dedicate more than 10% — the group most likely to have enterprise-wide AI programs.
+- Only 17% of companies invest more than 10%.
+This group is most likely to have enterprise-wide AI programs.

 This uneven spending points to a cautious mindset.
-Many pharmaceutical companies are still proving ROI before scaling, especially in highly regulated or cost-sensitive environments such as clinical trials, where demonstrating value and compliance takes time.
+Many pharmaceutical companies are proving ROI before scaling.
+This is especially true in regulated or cost-sensitive areas like clinical trials.
+Here, showing value and compliance takes time.

-AI-driven efficiencies in drug development and clinical trials can yield significant cost savings for pharmaceutical companies, making a strong case for broader investment.
+AI in drug development and clinical trials can save money for pharmaceutical companies.
+This offers a solid reason for more investment.

 Budget does not equal adoption, but signals commitment

 Interestingly, the report found no direct link between budget size and AI adoption stage.
-However, descriptive data shows clear trends:
+However, descriptive data show clear trends:

 - Smaller budgets (< 5%) — early exploration and planning